mrc-ide/individual/joss/paper.md

 Bitwise operations at the R level implementing the various set operations including union, intersection, set difference, symmetric difference and complement allow users to write highly efficient R code for updating their model.
+This representation of discrete finite variables is (to our knowledge), novel for epidemiological simulation.
+While @Rizzi:2018 proposed using a bitset to represent each agent, the agents were still stored in an array.

+In contrast to other individual based modeling software, users define variables, one for each attribute of an individual, rather than defining a type for the simulated individuals.
+Individual agents are only defined by their unique id, their position in bitset that defines membership to a finite variable, or the element of a vector of integers or floats for unbounded or real variables.
+This architecture is reminiscent of the entity component system design Each variable type (categorical, integer, or double) is managed by a data type with both an R and C++ interface.

 `individual` also provides a C++ header-only interface which advanced users can link to from their R package.
 The C++ interface allows a user to interact with the C++ types directly, if the R interface remains too slow for their use case.
+This means that users can link to other R packages that expose a C or C++ interface, significantly enhancing the extensibility of both `individual`'s R and C++ API.

 # State of the field